Software Preservation Group of the Computer History Museum

 Introduction

-The goal of this project is to preserve and present primary and secondary source materials (including specifications, source code, manuals, and papers discussing design and implementation) from Mesa, the system programming language designed at Xerox PARC in the 1970s and used to implement the Xerox Star office automation system and its follow-ons.
-The editor greatly appreciates comments, suggestions, and donations of additional materials.
+The goal of this project is to preserve and present primary and secondary source materials (including specifications, source code, manuals, and papers discussing design and implementation) from the Mesa family of system programming languages designed at Xerox PARC in the 1970s: MPL, Mesa, and Cedar.

-Chuck Geschke and Ed Satterthwaite designed and implemented the Mesa compiler for the Alto, and Richard Johnson and John Wick wrote a Mesa version of the Alto operating system, which also served as the runtime for Mesa programs.
+Richard Johnson and John Wick wrote a Mesa version of the Alto operating system, which also served as the runtime for Mesa programs.
 By the summer of 1976, the Mesa compiler had been rewritten in Mesa and brought up on the Alto.
 Mesa was used for much of the later Alto software, such as the Laurel email client and the Grapevine distributed email transport and name service.
-It was also used for products such as the Star Office Automation system, and a successor language, Cedar Mesa, was used for many later research projects running on successors to the Alto."
-[McJones 2014]
+It was also used for products such as the Star Office Automation system, and a successor language, Cedar Mesa, was used for many later research projects running on successors to the Alto.

 Source code